astalker/caledonian-stamps/location.md

 # Location of Strathclyde University Meetings

-Our meeting place is in Room GH542 in the Graham Hills Building in Strathclyde University.
-This building is located close to the City Centre at 50, George Street, Glasgow, G1 1QE.
+Meetings of the Glasgow Caledonian Philatelic Society will now take place in the new locatin at

 ![Map of Club location](images/map.png)